MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-11-Requirements-Officer-Endorsements/subpart-K-Officers-Passenger-Ship-When-an-International-Voyage/section-11.1105.md

 ##### § 11.1105 General requirements for officer endorsements. #####

-Link to an amendment published at 89 FR 93099, Nov.
-25, 2024.

-(a) To serve on a passenger vessel on international voyages, masters, deck officers, chief engineers and engineer officers, must—
+(a) To serve on a passenger vessel on international voyages, Masters, deck officers, Chief Engineers, and engineer officers, must—

 (1) Meet the appropriate requirements of the STCW Regulation V/2 and of section A-V/2 of the STCW Code (incorporated by reference, see § 11.102 of this part) as follows: